paritytrading/philadelphia-extras/README.md

 ## Links

-For more information about Philadelphia Extras:
+For more information on Philadelphia Extras:

 - Follow [@paritytrading](https://twitter.com/paritytrading) on Twitter for
   news and announcements